pulumi/examples/example-readme-template.md.txt

 ## Summary

-In this article you [configured/set up/built/deployed] [something].
+In this tutorial, you [configured/set up/built/deployed] [something].
 Now you can....

 <!-- Give a quick recap of what the readers have learned and optionally provide places for further exploration. -->